scala/docs.scala-lang/_overviews/scala3-book/scala-tools.md

   def double(i: Int) = i * 2
 ```

 That method provides a simple way to demonstrate ScalaTest.

+{% comment %}
 Because this project doesn’t have a `main` method, we don’t try to run it with `sbt run`; we just compile it with `sbt compile`:

 ````
 $ sbt compile